pypa/hatch/docs/how-to/environment/dependency-resolution.md

 PIP_EXTRA_INDEX_URL = "https://token:{env:GITLAB_API_TOKEN}@gitlab.com/api/v4/groups/<group2_path>/-/packages/pypi/simple/ https://pypi.org/simple/"
 ```

+Note that Hatch's *internal* environments, such as the `hatch-test`
+matrix used by the [`test` command](../../../cli/reference/#hatch-test),
+now use `uv`.
+Therefore if you wish change their dependency
+resolution behaviour, you will need to also set the corresponding
+environment variables, as described below.

 ## UV

-If you're [using UV](select-installer.md), a different set of [environment variables](https://github.com/astral-sh/uv/tree/0.1.35#environment-variables) are available to configure its behavior.
+ you're [using UV](select-installer.md), a different set of [environment variables](https://github.com/astral-sh/uv/tree/0.1.35#environment-variables) are available to configure its behavior.
 The previous example would look like this instead:

 ```toml config-example
 [tool.hatch.envs.default.env-vars]